BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

   - `minimum_channel_confirmations` *uint8* Minimum number of block confirmations before the LSP accepts a channel as confirmed and sends [channel_ready](https://github.com/lightning/bolts/blob/master/02-peer-protocol.md#the-channel_ready-message) (previously `funding_locked`).
     - MAY be 0 to allow 0conf channels.
     - MUST be 0 or greater.
   - `minimum_onchain_payment_confirmations` *uint8* Minimum number of block confirmations before the LSP accepts an on-chain payment as confirmed.
 This is a lower bound.
-The LSP MAY set `onchain_block_confirmations_required` in the order even higher.
+The LSP MAY increase this value by responding with a different value in `lsps1.create_order.onchain_block_confirmations_required`.
     - MAY be 0 to allow 0conf payments.
     - MUST be 0 or greater.
   - `supports_zero_channel_reserve` *boolean* Indicates if the LSP supports [zeroreserve](https://github.com/ElementsProject/lightning/pull/5315).